Volpone: Adaptations

 In France, there have been three further video and DVD adaptations of Volpone based on versions of the Stefan Zweig/Jules Romains script: in 1978, Jean Meyer directed a production in the 'théâtre de boulevard' style for the Théâtre de Marigny and Panorama (Au Théâtre ce soir), starring himself as Corbaccio, Jean Le Poulain as Volpone, Francis Huster as Mosca and Claude Jade as Colomba (Celia).
 This was followed in 2001 by a production directed by Francis Perrin with a script that resembles the Zweig/Romains text but rewritten in pseudo-Elizabethan style by Jean Collette and Toni Cecchinato.
 Bernard Haller plays the part of Volpone, Francis Perrin plays Mosca, and Thibaut Lorain plays Lady Would-Be.
 In 2003, the play was rewritten for television by Éric-Emmanuel Schmitt for a production starring Gérard Depardieu as Volpone and Daniel Prévost as Mosca.
 The ending is changed to see Volpone and Mosca escaping together with Corbaccio's wife.

 In 1974 György Fehér adapted the play for the Hungarian Television with title Volpone.
 Volpone was played by Tamás Major.

 In 1988 the play was adapted for Italian cinema by Maurizio Ponzi, with the title Il volpone.
 Set in modern Liguria, it features Paolo Villaggio as Ugo Maria Volpone and Enrico Montesano as Bartolomeo Mosca.

 On 24 March 2004, Ian McDiarmid starred as Volpone in a BBC Radio 3 production directed by Peter Kavanagh that included Tom Hollander as Mosca, Malcolm Sinclair as Corvino, Patrick Barlow as Voltore and John Rowe as Corbacchio.

 In 2004 the Wolf Trap Opera Company, Vienna, Virginia, commissioned and produced a new opera based on the play.
 The score was written by John Musto with libretto by Mark Campbell.
 The world premiere took place at The Barns at Wolf Trap on 10 March 2004.
 The opera was produced again in 2007 by the Wolf Trap Opera Company with a new cast featuring Joshua Jeremiah, Jeremy Little, Faith Sherman, and Lisa Hopkins.
-This production was recorded live at The Barns at Wolf Trap for Wolf Trap Recordings and was nominated in 2010 for a Grammy Award for Best Opera Recording.
+This production was recorded live at The Barns at Wolf Trap for Wolf Trap Recordings and was nominated for the 2010 Grammy Award for Best Opera Recording.